HimanshuMishra123/aws-devops-zero-to-hero/day-15/code-deploy.md

 ### Step 5: Verify the Deployment

 1. **Check the Application**:
-   - Verify that the UI application is deployed correctly by accessing the EC2 instance or the web server where it’s hosted.
+   - Verify that the application is deployed correctly by accessing the EC2 instance or the web server where it’s hosted.

 2. **Monitor Logs and Metrics**:
    - Use CloudWatch Logs, CodeDeploy logs, and CloudWatch metrics to monitor the application's performance and health.